 There are several articles written by various authors over the years that explain the meaning of the Gillespie name, and its origins.
 Some are provided on this page.
-There has been considerable controversy if the name with this spelling first appeared in Ireland or in Scotland, and in what location in each country.
+There has been considerable controversy if the name first appeared in Ireland or in Scotland, and in what location in each country.
 It seems to have evolved over time with different spellings from the 1100s, when the need arose to distinquish between many people with the same first name.

 In Scotland the last name Gillespie is found mainly in records in Stirlingshire , and Kirkudbright in the 1600s.
 Other authors have stated the name was used in earlier centuries but using variant spellings and without specific record found to prove that.